David Walliams: Theatre

 On 26 August 2008 Walliams made his stage debut at the Gate Theatre in Dublin opposite Michael Gambon in Harold Pinter's No Man's Land, in front of an audience that included Pinter himself.
 The production transferred to London later in the year.

 In 2013, he played the part of Bottom in a production of A Midsummer Night's Dream at the Noël Coward Theatre opposite Sheridan Smith as Titania.

 In July 2014, Walliams appeared on stage with Monty Python during their live show Monty Python Live (Mostly) held at the O_{2} Arena, London.
 He was the special guest in their "Blackmail" sketch.

 Screenwriting

 In addition to his writing credits for his sketch shows and adaptions of his novels, he was set to co-write an animated film titled Shadows with filmmaker Edgar Wright for DreamWorks Animation.
 It was never made however, due to the staff changes at DreamWorks animation which left the film in limbo.

-In 2018, Walliams also starred in the British Airways Safety video, which was conducted in conjunction with Comic Relief for the airlines in house charity.
+In 2018, Walliams also starred in the British Airways safety video, which was conducted in conjunction with Comic Relief for the airline's in-house charity.
 Walliams most notable occasion in the video is the lifejacket instruction.
 Since then the video has been reworked with a mixture of the previous version; however, Walliams still appears in the new version.